Planning-nl/vue3-i18n/README.md

 # Vue3-i18n

-This module offers lightweight and type safe i18n for [Vue 3](https://github.com/vuejs/vue-next) applications.
+This is a lightweight and type safe i18n library for [Vue 3](https://github.com/vuejs/vue-next) applications.

-This module is meant to be a replacement for all those heavyweight i18n modules.

-Instead, this module:
-* allows defining and changing a translations object
+* provides a way to define translations objects
+* provides getting and setting the locale
-* selects the correct translation based on the active locale
+* provides a translation function based on the active locale
-* offers a resolver proxy to use translations in templates ergonomically
+* provides an ergonomic way to use these translations in templates

 It does so in just **200 lines** of code.

 At first glance it seems that some basic features are missing, such as pluralizations, numbers and dates.
-But this module utilizes the flexibility of ES6 code to allow these features to be implemented in minimal code, so it's not necessary to ship these utility functions.
+But it's not necessary to ship these functions, as this module on its own provides enough flexibility to solve these use cases.
 Examples are provided in this readme.

 ## Why Vue3-i18n?